mikemiler/secure-login-collector/readme.txt

 = Is this GDPR compliant? =

 The plugin provides tools for GDPR compliance:
+- All data is only saved at your server.
+No 3rd party is interfering with transfering and saving the login data.
 - Automatic data deletion (right to be forgotten)
 - Strong encryption (data protection)
 - No unnecessary data collection